 Unlike traditional wooden porch swings — or any other porch swing — the Organic Swing's cypress wood backrests can easily be reconfigured into multiple positions.
 Multiple styles for the price of one is a distinct benefit.

-The cypress wood pieces are set on a lightweight aluminum frame and suspended from galvanized, aircraft-grade steel cable for a decidedly modern look and added strength.
+The cypress wood pieces are set on a lightweight steel frame and suspended from galvanized, aircraft-grade steel cable for a decidedly modern look and added strength.
 The frames are powder-coated to provide maximum durability against scratching and wear.
-Unlike a steel frame, these aluminum frames are resistant to rust.
+These steel frames are resistant to rust.

 Some porch swings are comprised entirely of metal, most often iron or steel.
 They are typically characterized by intricate design details on the back and seat that are usually painted black or coated in a bronze finish.